nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `contact delete INDEX`

+Remarks:

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* `INDEX` must be within the range of the displayed list.

 Examples: